omryoresh/omryoresh.github.io/_pages/about.md

 ---

 ## Contact Information:
-Room 5.02, Department of Economics, London School of Economics and Political Science
+Department of Economics, London School of Economics and Political Science

 Houghton Street, London WC2A 2AE, United Kingdom